Patients like Bella need you

 - Rest - Get a good night's sleep before you donate.

 - Avoid aspirin - If you're planning on donating platelets, avoid aspirin products or blood-thinning medications for 2 days prior to donation.

 - Provide consent - If you're 16-years-old, we will need consent forms signed by your parents.
 Click here to download the forms.

 - Are you eligible? - If you have questions about your eligibility, or to ask about a specific medication, please call our eligibility specialists at (800) 292-5534, ext.
 2243, Monday to Friday, 8:30 a.m. to 5:00 p.m.
 You can also email us here.

 Bella and patients like her depend on blood and platelet donations.
 The best way to ensure the blood supply is there for patients in need is to donate.
 Help share the importance of blood donations with others on social media with our social media images below.

 Click an image to download.
 The image will appear in a separate browser window.
 Right click on image and choose "Save image as" to save to your computer or shared drive.
-Feel free to use the following hashtags help build a conversation online: #ShareTheBlood #NBDM #BellaStrong
+Tag us @connectforlife and feel free to use the following hashtags to help build a conversation online: #ShareTheBlood #BellaStrong

 Social media graphics

 Anyone who is 16 years old weighing 120 pounds (with parental consent form), or at least 17 years old weighing 110 pounds and in good general health can donate blood.
 Donors must present photo ID, last four digits of their Social Security number and their birth date.